Joe-McCann/cs-241-hugo-notes/content/course/setTheory/Sections/inductiveSets.md

 ### Inductive Sets

-Lets imagine the following game, pick some numbers to have in a set of numbers.
+Let's imagine the following game, pick some numbers to have in a set of numbers.
 Then add $1$ to all the numbers in the set and insert them into the set.
 Repeat this process infinitely.
 I suppose this isn't actually a game, as its

 1. Without a goal
 2. Not fun in the slightest